aaronverber/k8-website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 configmap/example-redis-config   1      14s
 ```

-Note that we left `redis-config` key in the `example-redis-config` ConfigMap blank:
+4. Remember that we left `redis-config` key in the `example-redis-config` ConfigMap blank.
+To view the redis-config, run the following command:

 ```shell
 kubectl describe configmap/example-redis-config